Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Study population

-From January 1, 2007 through December 31, 2013 we included all men 18 to 80 years of age with a first MI in Sweden.
-The patients were identified from the Swedish Patient Register, where all hospital stays are registered with a complete coverage of the country.7 The day of admission for MI was defined as the index-date.
-We excluded men with MI, revascularisation (percutaneous coronary intervention (PCI), coronary artery bypass grafting (CABG)), prostatectomy, surgery for rectal cancer before the index-date, or any dispensed medication for ED from July 1, 2005 until the index-date.
+From 1 January 2007 through 31 December 2013 we included all men 18–80 years of age with a first MI in Sweden.
+The patients were identified from the Swedish Patient Register, where all hospital stays are registered with a complete coverage of the country.7 The day of admission for MI was defined as the index date.
+We excluded men with MI, revascularisation (percutaneous coronary intervention (PCI), coronary artery bypass grafting (CABG)), prostatectomy, surgery for rectal cancer before the index date, or any dispensed medication for ED from 1 July 2005 until the index date.
 The recruitment of the study population is described in figure 1.

 The study complied with the guidelines of the Declaration of Helsinki and was approved by the regional ethics review board in Stockholm.